 Conclusion | Can Rabbits Live Outside In Winter?

-As we earlier mentioned, it is very possible for your rabbit to live outside in winter, as long as you follow the instructions highlighted above, to ensure its warmth and safety.
+As we mentioned earlier, your rabbit can live outside in winter as long as you follow the instructions highlighted above to ensure its warmth and safety.

 Also, note that domesticated rabbits aren’t as efficient at keeping themselves warm as their wild counterparts.
 Therefore, you have a significant role in ensuring they are well and fine outside in winter.